-In recent years, there has been a heightened focus on improving individual accountability for individuals working in financial services.
+In recent years there has been a heightened focus on improving individual accountability for individuals working in financial services.

-Senior individuals at FSMA firms performing certain key functions have to be pre-approved by the PRA and FCA (whether pursuant to the senior managers regime or the approved persons regime, depending on firm type).
+Senior individuals at FSMA firms performing certain key functions have to be pre-approved by the PRA and FCA, whether pursuant to the senior managers regime or the approved persons regime, depending on the firm type (however, as discussed in question 4, the senior manager regime will be extended to all authorised firms from December 2019).
 These functions broadly cover roles where individuals have managerial responsibility for a firm's affairs.
 Examples of individuals that need to be pre-approved include individuals performing executive director roles, the head of internal audit functions and compliance oversight.
-Financial institutions are expected to perform due diligence on prospective senior managers in advance of appointing
+Financial institutions are expected to perform due diligence on prospective senior managers in advance of appointing these individuals.
+These approved individuals are subject to FCA or PRA conduct rules.